DeltaG06/NIT-Hackathon/VERCEL_DEPLOYMENT.md

 1. **404 on Routes**: The `vercel.json` file includes rewrites to handle client-side routing
 2. **Environment Variables Not Working**: Make sure variables are prefixed with `VITE_` for Vite to expose them
 3. **Build Timeout**: Large builds might timeout; consider optimizing your bundle size
+4. **Email Confirmation Links Point to Localhost**:
+   - Make sure you've configured redirect URLs in Supabase (see Step 2)
+   - Verify the Site URL in Supabase matches your Vercel deployment URL
+   - See [SUPABASE_AUTH_SETUP.md](./SUPABASE_AUTH_SETUP.md) for detailed troubleshooting

 ## Custom Domain